-At CHS we believe that strong parental and community partnerships are critical components for having an effective school.
+At CMS we believe that strong parental and community partnerships are critical components for having an effective school.
 Parents have new and expanded opportunities for greater input into their child's education and are invited to play an active role in their child's learning.
+These opportunities include Curriculum Nights, academic awards and volunteering at the school and in classrooms.

-Community stakeholders and parents are invited to serve on our Advisory Council and volunteer in school activities.
+Community stakeholders and parents are invited to serve on our Advisory Council and partner with us,